About

 I didn’t even realise I was doing it until somebody pointed it out to me.
 Most writers draw on the reality they live in, my reality is filled with LGBTQ+ people so my books are too.

-I have so many plans and ideas that I’m excited to share but… maybe when they’re a bit more solidly in the works than they are right now.
-There’s definitely more from Merry, a whole Science Fiction universe to explore, and maybe pirates (definitely pirates).
-The best way to keep up with my work is definitely via mailing list but if you’re super particular about what you like in your inbox (I get it, inboxes can be overwhelming), there’s always YouTube, Instagram, and Facebook, as well as my short story blog.
+The best way to keep up with my work is definitely via mailing list but if you’re super particular about what you like in your inbox (I get it, inboxes can be overwhelming), there’s always YouTube, Instagram, and Tumblr, as well as my short story blog.

-You can also read my weekly short stories for free, either click on the blog at the top of the page or head over to nopoodles.wordpress.com [also a link]
+You can also read my weekly short stories for free, either click on the blog at the top of the page or head over to nopoodles.wordpress.com

 In the meantime the best ways to support me include: